Liban Abdi

-Liban Abdi Ali (Liibaan Cabdi; born 5 October 1988) is a Somali footballer who plays as a left winger.
+Liban Abdi Ali (Liibaan Cabdi; born 5 October 1988) is a Somalilander footballer who plays as a left winger.
 He previously played for Sheffield United in England, for Ferencváros in Hungary, for Olhanense in Portugal, and for FK Haugesund in his home country Norway.

-Born in Somalia, Abdi grew up in Norway and holds Norwegian citizenship.
-He is eligible to play internationally for Somaliland, Somalia, and Norway.
+Born in Somaliland, Abdi grew up in Norway and holds Norwegian citizenship.
+He is eligible to play internationally for Somaliland and Norway.

 Early life

-Abdi was born in Burao, Somaliland, Somalia, in 1988.
+Abdi was born in Burao, Somaliland, in 1988.
 He spent most of his childhood in Oslo, Norway, where he attended both primary and secondary school.
 He lived in Stovner, an eastern borough in Oslo.

 Career

 Club career

 Abdi moved to England with his family at the age of 14, and after a year in England he joined Sheffield United's youth academy.
 Abdi was the first Somali to be awarded a professional football contract at Sheffield United after impressing with the club's Academy.
 Following spells with Newport Pagnell Town and Buckingham Town, he was picked up by United when he subsequently moved to Sheffield with the assistance of the Football Unites, Racism Divides program.